 - Sending letters when we learn of a contagious disease that may have spread to your child including information about the disease risk, symptoms to watch for, and what to tell your doctor should your child become ill.
 See our Disease Fact Sheets page.

-- Promoting immunizations through the Vaccines for Children program.
+- Promoting immunizations through the Child Vaccine Program.
 We work with 85 local providers to make sure shots are low-cost, safe and available to all Snohomish County kids.